Eliot Spitzer prostitution scandal: Investigations

 According to Newsday, Spitzer wanted to transfer more than $10,000 to a front company for the prostitution ring.
 However, he broke up the transactions into smaller slices due to federal law requiring the reporting of any transfer of $10,000 or more.
 When he tried to get his name taken off the wires, the bank refused, saying that the money had already been wired out and that it would be improper to do so in any case.
 The IRS Criminal Investigation Division then began a probe, initially fearing that Spitzer was the victim of either extortion or identity theft.

 North Fork's report in July 2007 went largely unnoticed until HSBC filed a report in the fall that the transactions were going to QAT International and QAT Consulting Group, which were offshore shell companies operating as a front for the Emperors Club VIP.

 Later, the IRS contacted the FBI to investigate possible political corruption.
 The investigation led federal authorities to link the money transfers to the Emperors Club.
 Prosecutors charged the four people operating the escort service with violations of the Mann Act several days prior to the revelations of Spitzer's involvement.
-On November 19, 2007, Republican operative Roger Stone sent a letter to the FBI saying that Spitzer "used the service of high-priced call girls" while in Florida.
-Stone provided detail saying that Spitzer wore calf-length black socks while having sex.

 In November 2008, the Department of Justice declined to prosecute Spitzer for violating the Mann Act.